Dr Tim Mawson

 Most of my students are from St Peters, but I also do some teaching for other colleges, either in exchange for SPC students sent out, or for the BPhil in Philosophy or the MSt or MPhil in Philosophical Theology.
 What I enjoy most about teaching at Oxford is the tutorial system, an essential insight behind which (viz. that it’s only by subjecting one’s opinions to the closest of cross-questioning and counter-argument that one gets to own [as in have a right to] them, rather than merely happen to possess them) dates back at least to Socrates and the ‘tutorials’ which he gave.
 It’s a pleasure and a somewhat-intimidating honour to find myself continuing that tradition as best I’m able.

-I have quite broad interests within Philosophy – I have written three books and forty or so papers over a wide range of topics, though most fall within the general area of the Philosophy of Religion.
+I have quite broad interests within Philosophy – I have written five books and forty or so papers over a wide range of topics, though most fall within the general area of the Philosophy of Religion.
 At time of writing, my most recent work has been on the question, “What is the meaning of life?”.
 This is arguably the question that most lay-people would think must form a chief focus of the work of all of those who style themselves professional philosophers.
 But, until relatively recently, hardly anybody who called themselves a professional philosopher had worked on the question “What is the meaning of life?” at all.

 Why was that?
 And why did it change?
 Because it has changed.
 The meaning of life is currently one of the fastest-growing areas in the discipline.
 How is the question, “What is the meaning of life?” now understood?
 How might our understanding of it be improved?
 If there were a God, would that make a difference to life’s meaningfulness?
 If so, how so?
 If not, why not?
 In a series of works - the most substantial of which was my 2016 book, ‘God and the Meanings of Life’ - I’ve been charting the answers to these and related questions.